cuulee/materialize-map-template/CONTRIBUTING.md

 * Make sure your Pull Requests have as less commits as possible in them.
 Squash multiple commits into one if you have to.

+* Don't make changes into the master.
+Create a new branch instead.

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.